fomightez/sequencework/Extract_from_FASTA/README.md

 python extract_subsequence_from_FASTA.py SK1.genome.fa chrIII 101-200
 ```

+Keep in mind, that you can use `blastdbcmd` to extract FASTA-formatted sequences and sequence ranges from the BLAST databases, see ['Extract different sequence ranges from the BLAST databases' in 'Extracting data from BLAST databases with blastdbcmd'](https://www.ncbi.nlm.nih.gov/books/NBK569853/).
+This could prove handy as **a possible alternative to `extract_subsequence_from_FASTA.py`** if you learned of the sequence you are trying to extract via BLAST.

 * get_seq_from_multiFASTA_with_match_in_description.py
 > sequences and a text pattern to match   ---> first sequence that has a match in description